 CALD 1CS - Cultural Competency & Customer Service

-This course is a pre-requisite for all courses for Culturally Diverse Workplaces.
+This course is a pre-requisite for other CALD courses for Culturally Diverse Workplaces.
 The content of this course is similar to the CALD 1 Culture & Cultural Competency course.
-It is suitable for health workforce working in customer service roles (eg GP/ward receptionists, pharmacists, triage nurses, volunteers) including non-clinical roles (eg recruitment and administration) to gain cultural awareness, sensitivity, knowledge and skills that are applicable in cross-cultural interactions.
+It is suitable for health workforce working in customer service or admin roles (eg GP/ward receptionists, pharmacists, triage nurses, volunteers) to gain cultural awareness, sensitivity, knowledge and skills that are applicable in cross-cultural interactions.